 ShadowGlen Golf Club Review

 ShadowGlen is a hidden gem just north east of Austin in Manor.
 The course opened in 2004 and is well deserving of it's rating as Golf Digest's "Top 10 Best New Golf Courses."
-The terrain is picturesque rolling hills and the course is a links style course as it meanders through the countryside.
-It was built and designed by renowned architects Roy Bechtol and Randy Russell of Bechtol/Russell Golf.
-They exceeded their challenge to build a course that was a stout test of golf and one where top-level golfers could challenge their "A" game.
+Roy Bechtol and Randy Russell of Bechtol/Russell Golf did a superb job of leveraging the natural rolling and undulating terrain and they exceeded their challenge to build a course that was a stout test of golf and one where top-level golfers could challenge their "A" game but us average golfers can have an enjoyable round.
 Roy Bechtol said "This may be my most impressive work yet" adding that "if I did it all over again I wouldn't change a thing."
+It's not surprising that ShadowGlen is consistently rated as one of the top courses in the Austin area - in fact, for 2014 Avid Golfer rated it #5 in the Mid Priced Category.

-ShadowGlen offers a little bit of everything: lots of variety, some very pretty and different holes, beautiful scenery, plenty of challenges (water, creeks, berms, mounds, bunkers, waste areas, doglegs) and some very fun holes.
-From the tips at 7174 yards ShadowGlen can be a monster - this is also somewhat true of playing the Bronze/Gold tees - so if you just want a fun and somewhat challenging round, be humble and move up to the next set of tee boxes.
+ShadowGlen was designed to make you think your way around the course and you'll need to manage dog legs, forced carries, elevation changes, ponds and creeks, berms and mounding, bunkers, and more.
+From the tips at 7174 yards ShadowGlen can be a monster - this is also somewhat true of playing the Bronze- so if you just want a fun and somewhat challenging round, be humble and move up to the next set of tee boxes.
 We got this advice in advance, so we played the White tee boxes, scored well, and had a very enjoyable and fun round.

 Course Slope & Ratings